ajbatac/spotback/README.md

 3.  **Set up environment variables:**
     - Create a file named `.env` in the project root.
-    - Copy the contents from `.env.example` and fill in your Spotify credentials.
+    - Copy the contents from the section above and fill in your Spotify credentials.
     - **Important**: Make sure the `Redirect URI` in your Spotify app settings matches `NEXT_PUBLIC_APP_URL` + `/api/auth/callback/spotify`.

 4.  **Run the development server:**